 - All members of your dissertation committee must agree to the date and time of your defense.
 Committee members must also be present at the defense, whether physically or by other technologically-assisted means.
 As a minimum, you and one committee member must be physically present in the same location.

 - The dissertation defense is a formal, public event of our academic community and requires announcement by the Registrar’s Office.
-Students must submit a completed Request for Dissertation Defense Announcement form (available on the Registrar’s Form Index) to the Registrar’s Office at least two weeks before the dissertation defense to provide advanced notice to the CGU community.
+Students must submit a completed Request for Dissertation Defense Announcement form (available on the Forms webpage) to the Registrar’s Office at least two weeks before the dissertation defense to provide advanced notice to the CGU community.
 The dissertation defense will not be considered official and will not be recorded without appropriate prior announcement of the defense.
 See the Academic Calendar for deadlines.

 On all approval forms submitted to the Registrar’s Office, individual members of the committee must personally affix their own signatures or provide other written evidence of the individual’s approval.
 Such evidence may include written documentation faxed to the Registrar’s Office at (909) 607-7285 or an e-mail from an institutional or professional domain.
 If approval is provided by such documentation, “See attached” must be recorded on the signature line for the individual on the Final Approval Form for Doctoral Students.
 Under no circumstances may a committee chair, another member, or anyone else sign for a colleague.